 There were tens of thousands of students there – a sea of worshipping young people from where I stood on the outdoor platform on a ranch in Sherman, Texas.
 The day was for prayer, fasting, repenting, worshipping, God-centered messages, and missions passion.
 There were five speakers in this order beginning at 10 am, woven together with very loud and very Christ-exalting worship music.
 First Beth Moore spoke a call to repentance from Joel 2.
 Then I spoke on "A Generation Passionate for God’s Holiness."
 Next Kirk Cameron gave one of the most sincere, simple, powerful statements of the Gospel I have ever heard.
 Then Louie Giglio (the leader of the event) spoke this truth: "God is ‘I AM.’
 You are ‘I am not.’
 But you should say, ‘I am not, but I know I AM.’"
 Josh Harris gave a call to sexual purity, and Heather Mercer (one of the women imprisoned in Afghanistan) called the young people to world Christian commitment.

 What did God do?
-Samples of testimonies can be found here.
-Here’s the one that moved me most.
+I read several testimonies, and here’s the one that moved me most.

 Dear Louie and Staff,

 Our wedding date had been set for May 24, 2003 and plans were well under way when we heard the trumpet blow for OneDay03.
 As the date approached and decisions needed to be made about a honeymoon, Hawaii was the clear destination.
 Beaches, sun, five star hotel; nothing but the best for my bride.